Moving to Raleigh or Wake County?

 Consider it the fast-track to making Raleigh, Cary, Knightdale or Southeast Raleigh feel like home.

-You’ll also be signed up for Raleigh Convergence’s three weekly newsletters, which include what’s going on now, from public meetings to fun events.
+You’ll also be signed up for Raleigh Convergence’s three weekly newsletters, which include what’s going on now, from public meetings to ways you can get involved locally.

-The New Neighbor Project will also connect you with existing neighbors and the corresponding community ambassador through Facebook Group discussions and in-person events.
+The New Neighbor Project will also connect you with existing neighbors and the corresponding community ambassador through Facebook Group discussions and events (virtually, for now!).

 (Note: If you’re an existing Raleigh Convergence subscriber, you can update your info by checking the box for your community and re-entering your email address.).